 The Fitness Zone

-A machine-based exercise goes through a guided range of motion, which is great for beginners to weight train or injury rehabilitation.
-A machine assists with the control of the movement and if properly adjusted it can provide correct form through exercise.
+A machine-based exercise goes through a safely guided range of motion, which is great for those new to weight training, as well as for injury rehabilitation.
+A machine assists with the control of the movement, and if properly adjusted it can provide correct form throughout the exercise.